This is a little snippet that's been sitting in my .zshrc for

 any errors (like if we can't guess the right file type), we silently supress

-them and fall back to plain unadorned cat
+them and fall back to plain unadorned cat.

 Next, we make sure pygmentize is actually available before we alias

-.
+cat to point to pygmentize_cat.
 This will save your bacon

 if you copy your configuration files over to a new machine before installing